sv1jsb/django-angular/README.md

 This is a boilerplate and starter project for using the Django Rest Framework with Angular and MongoDB.
 It uses all the latest (by the time of this writing) versions of the various requirements.
 It's a simple register/login/create-post project to demonstrate the use of Angular with a REST api and the use of MongoDB from DRF.
-It also has an option to enable Server Send Events and update the posts in real time.
+It also has an option to enable Server Sent Events and update the posts in real time.

 It contains a session engine for storing sessions in Mongo and a custom authentication application with an adaptable User model.